swcarpentry/sql-novice-survey/_episodes/01-select.md

 |Danforth|Frank    |

-The semicolon at the end of the query tells the database manager that the query is complete and ready to run.
+The semicolon at the end of the query tells the database engine that the query is complete and ready to run.
 We have written our commands in upper case and the names for the table and columns in lower case, but we don't have to: